 C2C Fellows started as a series of campus-to-congress conversations in 2010.
 Our first leadership workshop occurred in the fall of 2011.
 Since then, we’ve trained over 500 young leaders from across the country.
-Visit our upcoming events page for information about this year's workshops.
+Visit our upcoming events page for information about upcoming workshops.

-Academic Year 2013-2014 From October 2013 through March 2014 we hosted 3 weekend leadership trainings in Massachusetts, California, and New York.
-Two additional trainings are planned for Florida and Illinois.
-Currently, over 450 young leaders nationwide are part of the C2C Fellows network.
+Academic Year 2013-2014 From October 2013 through April 2014 we hosted 5 weekend leadership trainings in Massachusetts, California, New York, Florida, and Illinois.
+Currently, over 500 young leaders nationwide are part of the C2C Fellows network.

 April 17, 2013: A National Conversation on Democracy and Climate

 The C2C Fellows and Bard Center for Environmental Policy hosted A National Conversation on Democracy and Climate on April 17, 2013.
 Anchored in a screening of climate documentary The Island President and an interactive national discussion, this event brought thousands of people together from across the country and the world to discuss corruption, democracy, and climate change.
 This event was organized to start a conversation, to bring diverse communities together to learn from the story of the Maldives, and to continue the work of C2C Fellows: to empower champions to create change from positions of leadership in universities, businesses, and governments.
 Check out the event website; and check our National Day of Action page for information about next year’s Action.

 Academic year 2012-2013